ARCED-Foundation/launch-whatsapp-nometa/README.md

 This plugin allows you to launch [WhatsApp](https://www.whatsapp.com/) using pre-populated info from your form.
 You can provide a phone number, a message, or both.

+This version is modified by [ARCED Foundation](https://arced.foundation) to not to store the message as metadata for a specific project requirement.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/launch-whatsapp/raw/master/launch-whatsapp.fieldplugin.zip)

 ### Data format